-Woman&Home beauty editor Fiona McKim sets out an easy to follow night skin care routine that will leave your skin glowy, refreshed and youthful, whether you get two hours sleep or ten.
+Woman&Home beauty editor Fiona McKim sets out an easy to follow skincare routine for night that will leave your skin glowy, refreshed and youthful, whether you get two hours sleep or ten.

-But if you’re still looking for guidance and clarity about what constitutes a great night skin care routine then look no further.
+But if you're still looking for guidance and clarity about what constitutes a great skincare routine overnight then look no further.

-The role sleep plays in your night skin care routine
+The role sleep plays in your skincare routine at night

 What happens to skin while you sleep?

 When you doze off your whole body kicks into repair mode, skin included.
 New cells are created and old ones shed, excess fluid is drained and toxins broken down.
 Naturally, the more time there is to do this the better.